 I saw a noticeable decline in paid work afterwards but I kept going.
 I wrote some gimmicky 3D visuals for a few electronic music performances, and I created an interactive art installation with a collaborator, utilizing an interesting combination of gestural interfacing, self generating music, and sound reactivity.
 I started selling my own VJ clips on a few stock websites, and got a steady gig doing visuals for a Goth/Industrial night club.
 Meanwhile, I became part owner in a print shop business.
 (Spoiler alert) don't buy a print shop business.
 Nobody prints photographs anymore!

 .....Our print shop closed after a good run.
 Despite having a cult following of professional clientelle who would have followed us to the end of the earth, we just simply didn't make enough to keep the lights on.
-In the end I came away from it with invaluable experiences and a trained eye from color grading thousands of images per day.
+In the end I came away from it with invaluable experiences and a trained eye from color grading a thousand images per day.

 My underground music career was peaking now.
 After a time I semi-retired from the world of breakcore leaving the moniker ALEPH.NULL behind, I began leading a performance art troupe titled SHADOWCASTER.

 SHADOWCASTER was my excuse to experiment wildly with whatever new tech I could get my hands on, to DIY anything and everything I could dream up and to heavily invest myself into deeply researching mythology, ancient history and esotericism.